MishC/employee-polls/README.md

 ### What must be updated

-Test files with Jest to catch possible errors.
+1. Test files with Jest to catch possible errors.

+2. To set up SQLite database to store questions and answers in backend.

 ### `npm start`